A. Geoffrey from Pennsylvania

 Did you see multiple doctors before you were diagnosed with Lyme?
 If so, what types?

 Don’t let doctors bully you into doing something you don’t feel comfortable doing.
-If you are having trouble getting a diagnosis, be sneaky and work around the Lyme diagnosis to get them to slip up and admit the Lyme diagnosis.
-Remember that the doctor is YOUR client and though you are the patient, you still have the right to say no. YOU are your own best advocate.
+Remember that the doctor is YOUR client and though you are the patient, you still have the right to say, "no." YOU are your own best advocate.
 I’m lucky I had an easy time with the diagnosis process and I was very accepting of what Lyme Disease was.
-I immediately got confused about what people had to say about it so I learned early to not look online and just go with my instinct.
+I immediately got confused listening to what others told me about Lyme, so I learned early on not to look online - and instead to just go with my instinct.

 How long have you been treating Lyme for?